Gold:Silver Ratio

 With the current ratio at around 85:1, many view this as being high when compared to the average of the past century of 47:1.
 It also appears high when considering the current ratio sits towards the top end of the all-time historical variance of 10:1 to 115:1.

-The gold to silver ratio is currently high for several possible reasons.
-Firstly, the price of the two metals is currently not set or pegged, like it has been during previous periods.
+The gold-to-silver ratio is currently high for several possible reasons.
+Firstly, the price of the two metals is not set or pegged, as it has been during previous periods.
 Therefore the ratio has the freedom to find its own level, however high or low that may seem.

 Changes in mining methods of gold and silver and the price of production also impact the current wide ratio.